Benjol/BlogBackup/README.md

 6. The program will download all images, printing status to the console
 7. At the end, a file (blogbackuplog.txt) is saved to the path, consult this to see if any downloads timed out: if so you may want to run the program again

-*If you're not comfortable with using the command prompt, you can create a 'batch' file next to BlogBackup.exe, and paste into it the command shown above in step 5 (with the approprite paths)
+*If you're not comfortable with using the command prompt, you can create a 'batch' file next to BlogBackup.exe, and paste into it the command shown above in step 5 (with the appropriate paths)

 ##Prerequisites
 You need to have at least .Net framework 2.0 (http://www.microsoft.com/download/en/details.aspx?id=19) installed.